Chechekhins/scParadise/docs/theory.rst

 scAdam models
 *************
-The scAdam model is a component of the scParadise framework, which is designed for advanced single-cell RNA sequencing (scRNA-seq) analysis.
-Here’s a detailed overview of scAdam based on the provided information:
+The scAdam model is a component of the scParadise framework, which is designed for fast reference-free multi-level multi-label cell type annotation.

 Overview of scAdam
 ==================